On this page:

 These items represent the total volume of water diverted from waterways by water corporations to supply urban customers, and customers in declared irrigation districts, respectively.

-For the purpose of the basin water balances, water is accounted for at the point of diversion from the waterway and not at the point of use.
-For example, information about diversions to supply the Rochester Irrigation Area, located at the downstream end of the Campaspe basin, is accounted for in the Goulburn basin where the source of the supply is located.
+For river basin water balances, water is accounted for at the point of diversion from the waterway and not at the point of use.
+For example, information about diversions to supply the Rochester Irrigation Area, located at the downstream end of the Campaspe basin, is accounted for in the Goulburn basin, where the source of the supply is located.

 Licensed diversions from regulated or unregulated streams

-Domestic and stock water users are assumed to divert their full entitlement volume unless otherwise reported by water corporations.
+Licensed domestic and stock water users are assumed to have diverted their full entitlement volume unless otherwise reported by water corporations.

 The water balance excludes diversions under private rights for domestic and stock use (under section 8 of the Water Act 1989), which do not require a licence.
 The volume associated with these rights is relatively small.